 What Is ZZ Plant Stem Rot?

-The fungus present in the soil is the main reason for this cause, and it generally affects the plant with a weak or damaged system.
+ZZ plant stem rot is nothing but a type of fungus attack on the plant.
+The fungus present in the soil is the main reason for this cause, and it commonly affects the plant with a weak and damaged system.

 10 Tips To Fix Stem Rot In ZZ Plant

 Here are the top tips you need to follow to fix and prevent the stem rot problem in the ZZ plant -

 It should be your first step to stop any further fungus growth on the plant's surface.